 - Wiley Rein secured an important pro bono victory against the operators of a years-old realty scheme to defraud poor and homeless persons in the Washington DC metropolitan area.
 Attorney Daniel P. Graham, in conjunction with The Washington Legal Clinic for the Homeless, represented one of the scam's victims in a DC Superior Court lawsuit.
 According to the suit, Mr. Graham's client paid the scam entity - Apartment Finders and its proprietor, Jasmine Worthy - a non-refundable application fee, as well as a security deposit and the first month's rent for the promise of low-rent housing.
 The client never received housing and Apartment Finders stopped responding to her inquiries.
 The court judgment in this case imposed the maximum civil penalty available under the DC Consumer Protection Procedures Act.

 - On November 7, 1996, the firm's longest running pro bono matter came to a successful conclusion when then Virginia Governor George Allen commuted the death sentence of Joseph Patrick Payne three hours before his scheduled execution based upon "a substantial question involving the reliability of evidence presented at...the trial."
-This was the culmination of a nine-year odyssey, led by Paul F. Khoury, through Virginia's state and federal habeas corpus system, with three separate petitions to the U.S. Supreme Court.
+This was the culmination of a nine-year odyssey, led by Paul F. Khoury, through Virginia's state and federal habeas corpus system, with three separate petitions to the Supreme Court of the United States.

 Partnerships With Local Legal Service Providers